Paul McCartney: Tape loops

+Trumpet

+McCartney's first instrument was the trumpet, given to him by his trumpet-playing father.
+McCartney took to the instrument, but realized he couldn't sing with the mouthpiece in.
+He asked his father if he could trade it for a guitar, which he did.
+McCartney only occasionally played the trumpet on recordings, such as on "Only a Northern Song".
+At a 2009 Preservation Hall Jazz Band benefit, he joined their jazz band on trumpet for "When the Saints Go Marching In."
+During the 2026 The Late Show with Stephen Colbert finale, McCartney joined Louis Cato and the Great Big Joy Machine playing trumpet on the same song.

 Personal life

 Creative outlets

 While at school during the 1950s, McCartney thrived at art assignments, often earning top accolades for his visual work.
 However, his lack of discipline negatively affected his academic grades, preventing him from earning admission to art college.
 During the 1960s, he delved into the visual arts, explored experimental cinema, and regularly attended film, theatrical and classical music performances.
 His first contact with the London avant-garde scene was through artist John Dunbar, who introduced McCartney to art dealer Robert Fraser.
 At Fraser's flat he first learned about art appreciation and met Andy Warhol, Claes Oldenburg, Peter Blake, and Richard Hamilton.
 McCartney later purchased works by Magritte, whose painting of an apple had inspired the Apple Records logo.
 McCartney became involved in the renovation and publicising of the Indica Gallery in Mason's Yard, London, which Barry Miles had co-founded and where Lennon first met Yoko Ono.
 Miles also co-founded International Times, an underground paper that McCartney helped to start with direct financial support and by providing interviews to attract advertiser income.
 Miles later wrote McCartney's official biography, Many Years from Now (1997).

 McCartney became interested in painting after watching artist Willem de Kooning work in de Kooning's Long Island studio.
 McCartney took up painting in 1983, and he first exhibited his work in Siegen, Germany, in 1999.
 The 70-painting show featured portraits of Lennon, Andy Warhol, and David Bowie.
 Though initially reluctant to display his paintings publicly, McCartney chose the gallery because events organiser Wolfgang Suttner showed genuine interest in McCartney's art.
 In September 2000, the first UK exhibition of McCartney's paintings opened, featuring 500 canvases at the Arnolfini Gallery in Bristol, England.
 In October 2000, McCartney's art debuted in his hometown of Liverpool.
-McCartney said, "I've been offered an exhibition of my paintings at the Walker Art Gallery ... where John and I used to spend many a pleasant afternoon.
+McCartney said, "I've been offered an exhibition of my paintings at the Walker Art Gallery [...] where John and I used to spend many a pleasant afternoon.
 So I'm really excited about it.
 I didn't tell anybody I painted for 15 years but now I'm out of the closet".
 McCartney is lead patron of the Liverpool Institute for Performing Arts, a school in the building formerly occupied by the Liverpool Institute for Boys.